agile-learning-institute/mentorHub-mongodb/STANDARDS.md

 ## Status attribute

 Every collection has a status attribute with an enumerated list of valid values.
 Every collection should support at least ``Active`` and ``Archived`` statuses.
 The archived status is our soft delete indicator.

+## lastSaved attribute

+Every collection will have a lastSaved attribute automatically added to the schema when it is being loaded.
+This attribute is a [breadcrumb](./src/mongosh/schemas/breadcrumb.json) that supports collection and analysis of documents over time, sometimes refered to as the ability to "time-travel" the history of a document.

 ## Test Data